-Minimise the impact of the decline in bus passenger numbers Essex County Council works very closely with bus companies to represent the best interests of the travelling public and funds 15% of all bus network journeys.
+Target: Minimise the impact of the decline in bus passenger numbers Essex County Council works very closely with bus companies to represent the best interests of the travelling public and funds 15% of all bus network journeys.
 However, these measures are largely subject to the policies and operational decisions of commercial bus companies.
 Whilst the ambition for this measure is for improvement, the reality is that in the current economic climate bus operators will be increasingly looking for ways of reducing costs including reducing those more unprofitable bus routes within the County.
 Therefore there is likely to be a continued decline in the number of bus passenger journeys undertaken in the authority each year.
 The authority's aim is to continue to try and minimise the impact of this decline, but in the knowledge that current budgetary pressures provide limited opportunity to subsidise commercial bus routes which are taken out of service.

-Essex Year to Date Position: 32,468,184 (April - December 2011) which represents a decline on same period previous year (32,473,647) Service Measure (ESH) - A high figure represents good performance Outcome 2: Encouraging healthy and active lifestyles and tackling the wider causes of ill health increase the overall life expectancy in Essex by the average increases seen over the last five years for both men and women This is an extremely important summary measure of mortality and morbidity, showing the overall trends in a major population health measure and sets the context in which Local Authorities can assess the other indicators and identify the drivers of healthy life expectancy.
+People using public transport increase the overall life expectancy in Essex by the average increases seen over the last five years for both men and women This is an extremely important summary measure of mortality and morbidity, showing the overall trends in a major population health measure and sets the context in which Local Authorities can assess the other indicators and identify the drivers of healthy life expectancy.
 At the local level, improvements in these indicators will be driven by local health and wellbeing partnerships with shared responsibility across the NHS, public health and care services.
 Overall life expectancy is higher for females than males, with the life expectancy in Essex better than that of Statistical Neighbours and England.
-However differences within Essex exist with gaps of 20 years between the best and worst wards in Essex.
+However differences within Essex exist with gaps of 20 years between the best and worst areas in Essex.